 Just like much of the investment market, structured notes come in more than one version.
 With stocks, this variation comes from the sizes of companies.
 For instance, there are large-cap stocks, small-cap stocks and geo-specific stocks.
 With bonds, there are corporate bonds, municipal bonds, Treasury notes and more.

 There’s a similar system within the structured note space, only they vary by return method.
 In other words, each type of structured note earns returns through different means.
-Here’s a breakdown of the main types:
+Here’s a breakdown of five main types:

 - Equity-linked structured notes: As its name suggests, these structures notes earn returns based on the performance of stocks.
 They can follow both individual stocks or groups of them.